skip to Main Content

 Installation Costs, Running Costs & Rebates

-Due to advances in technology and an increase in popularity, Ducted Reverse Cycle Air Conditioners are becoming more energy efficient and affordable.
+Due to advances in technology and an increase in popularity, Ducted Reverse Cycle Air Conditioners are becoming more energy efficient and affordable to install.

-The cost to supply and install Ducted Reverse Air Conditioning varies depending on:
+The cost to supply and install a Ducted Reverse Cycle Air Conditioning system varies depending on:

-• The size of the ducted reverse cycle system your house requires
+• The size (in kw) of the Air Conditioning unit your house requires

 • How many ducts and vents you need